rjgeek/rjgeek.github.io/source/_posts/tcp.md

 values.
 Upon obtaining a new SampleRTT, TCP updates EstimatedRTT according to the following formula:
 $$EstimatedRTT = (1 – a) • EstimatedRTT +  a• SampleRTT$$
+The formula above is written in the form of a programming-language statement— the new value of EstimatedRTT is a weighted combination of the previous value of EstimatedRTT and the new value for SampleRTT.
+The recommended value of  is  = 0.125 (that is, 1/8) [RFC 6298], in which case the formula above
+becomes:
+$$EstimatedRTT = 0.875 • EstimatedRTT + 0.125 • SampleRTT$$
+### Setting and Managing the Retransmission Timeout Interval
+Given values of EstimatedRTT and DevRTT, what value should be used for TCP’s timeout interval?
+Clearly, the interval should be greater than or equal to EstimatedRTT, or unnecessary retransmissions would be sent.
+But the timeout interval should not be too much larger than EstimatedRTT; otherwise, when a segment is lost, TCP would not quickly retransmit the segment, leading to large data transfer delays.
+It is therefore desirable to set the timeout equal to the EstimatedRTT plus some margin.
+The margin should be large when there is a lot of fluctuation in the SampleRTT values; it should be small when there is little fluctuation.
+The value of DevRTT should thus come into play here.
+All of these considerations are taken into account in TCP’s method for determining the retransmission timeout interval:
+$$TimeoutInterval = EstimatedRTT + 4 • DevRTT$$
+An initial TimeoutInterval value of 1 second is recommended [RFC 6298].
+Also, when a timeout occurs, the value of TimeoutInterval is doubled to avoid a premature timeout occurring for a subsequent segment that will soon be acknowledged.
+However, as soon as a segment is received and EstimatedRTT is updated, the TimeoutInterval is again computed using the formula above.

+## Reliable Data Transfer
+Recall that the Internet’s network-layer service (IP service) is unreliable.
+IP does not guarantee datagram delivery, does not guarantee in-order delivery of datagrams, and does not guarantee the integrity of the data in the datagrams.
+With IP service, datagrams can overflow router buffers and never reach their destination, datagrams can arrive out of order, and bits in the datagram can get corrupted (flipped from 0 to 1 and vice versa).
+Because transport-layer segments are carried across the network by IP datagrams, transport-layer segments can suffer from these problems as well

+TCP creates a reliable data transfer service on top of IP’s unreliable besteffort service.
+TCP’s reliable data transfer service ensures that the data stream that a process reads out of its TCP receive buffer is uncorrupted, without gaps, without duplication, and in sequence; that is, the byte stream is exactly the same byte stream that was sent by the end system on the other side of the connection.
+How TCP provides a reliable data transfer involves many of the principles that we studied in Section 3.4

+In our earlier development of reliable data transfer techniques, it was conceptually easiest to assume that an individual timer is associated with each transmitted but not yet acknowledged segment.
+While this is great in theory, timer management can require considerable overhead.
+Thus, the recommended TCP timer management procedures [RFC 6298] use only a single retransmission timer, even if there are multiple transmitted but not yet acknowledged segments.
+The TCP protocol described in this section follows this single-timer recommendation

+We will discuss how TCP provides reliable data transfer in two incremental steps.
+We first present a highly simplified description of a TCP sender that uses only timeouts to recover from lost segments; we then present a more complete description that uses duplicate acknowledgments in addition to timeouts.
+In the ensuing discussion, we suppose that data is being sent in only one direction, from Host A to Host B, and that Host A is sending a large file

+Figure 3.33 presents a highly simplified description of a TCP sender.
+We see that there are three major events related to data transmission and retransmission in the TCP sender: data received from application above; timer timeout; and ACK receipt.
+Upon the occurrence of the first major event, TCP receives data from the application, encapsulates the data in a segment, and passes the segment to IP.
+Note that each segment includes a sequence number that is the byte-stream number of the first data byte in the segment, as described in Section 3.5.2.
+Also note that if the timer is already not running for some other segment, TCP starts the timer when the segment is passed to IP.
+(It is helpful to think of the timer as being associated with the oldest unacknowledged segment.)
+The expiration interval for this timer is the TimeoutInterval, which is calculated from EstimatedRTT and DevRTT, as described in Section 3.5.3.

+The second major event is the timeout.
+TCP responds to the timeout event by retransmitting the segment that caused the timeout.
+TCP then restarts the timer

 ## 引用